AhmedElachry/github-users-app/README.md

 Fetch API was used instead of Axios to keep dependencies minimal.

-Tailwind CSS allows quick, responsive UI development.
+Tailwind CSS allows quick, responsive UI development and built-in dark mode support.

 Zustand was chosen for state management due to its simplicity, minimal boilerplate, and powerful persist middleware for handling localStorage.